asselapathirana/swmm5-ea/README.txt

 Dependancies
 -------------

-SWMM5 EA has been tested only on python 2.7 (2.7.3).
-I noticed that python 2.7.2 multiprocessing module has a bug.
-If you use 2.7.2, either upgrade to 2.7.3 or use the program with  num_cpus (Number of CPUs in the Graphical interface) set to 1.
+SWMM5 EA has been tested only on python 2.7 (2.7.6).
 SWMM5 EA has following dependancies.

 * guidata>=1.5.1